John L. Blake

-John Lauris Blake (March 25, 1831, in Boston, Massachusetts – October 10, 1899, in West Orange, New Jersey) was an American Republican Party politician who represented New Jersey's 6th congressional district in the United States House of Representatives from 1879 to 1881.
+John Lauris Blake (March 25, 1831, in Boston, Massachusetts – October 10, 1899, in West Orange, New Jersey) was an American lawyer and Republican Party politician who represented New Jersey's 6th congressional district in the United States House of Representatives for one term from 1879 to 1881.

 Early life and education

 Blake was born in Boston, Massachusetts, on March 25, 1831.
 He received a classical education and moved to Orange, in 1846.
 He studied law, was admitted to the bar in 1852 and commenced practice in Orange.

+New Jersey legislature

 He was a member of the New Jersey General Assembly in 1857 and was a delegate to the 1876 Republican National Convention.

 Congress

 Blake was elected as a Republican to the Forty-sixth Congress, serving in office from March 4, 1879, to March 3, 1881, but declined to be a candidate for renomination in 1880.

+After Congress

 After leaving Congress, he resumed his law practice in Orange, and became president of the Citizens' Gas Light Co. of Newark, in 1893.